About The Opera

 Sung in both Spanish and English, Frida is the story of renowned Mexican artist Frida Kahlo, wife of the country’s great muralist Diego Riviera.
 Her tortured life unfolds in a flowing succession of scenes, acted and sung by three woman and three men in a variety of guises - masked or plain-faced and as two- or three-dimensional puppets; shadow puppets and projections are also involved.
 Diego’s preoccupation with art and other women shrivel Frida’s soul and her demands for love drain him; they need one another desperately.
 Divorce is imminent.
 Frida’s health deteriorates; only painting permits emotional release, translating her agonies into a series of canvases.
 Her fate is to live alone, engulfed by pain, but her paintings live forever, reflecting hidden dreams and inspiring courage to transcend conventional boundaries.

-Mexico City.
+Mexico City in 1925.
 Frida and her boyfriend Alejandro board a bus.
-The bus crashes, Frida is severly injured, but resolved to live and to begin her life as a painter.
+The bus crashes, Frida is severely injured, begins her life as a painter.

-Diego's Studio.
-Frida and Diego are interrupted by rebolutionaries.
-They denounce Diego as an artist and tell him he is finished in Mexico.
+1929-30.
+Diego's work is denounced in Mexico.
 The Riveras resolve to try their luck in the USA.

-The RCA Building, Rockefeller Center, New York.
-Diego works on Man at the Crossroads.
-Frida is in despair at being unable to bear a child.
+New York City in 1934.
 Rockefeller complains about including Lenin in the mural.
 The mural is destroyed and Frida miscarries.
-They return to Mexico.

 San Angel, Mexico.
-Frida espresses her joy at being home in Mexico.
-Diego is misearble.
-Frida ignores the parade of women through Diego's bedroom, but is horrified to discover her sister, Christina, among them.
+Frida ignores the parade of women through Diego's bedroom, but is horrified to discover her sister, Cristina, among them.

-San Angel, Mexico.
-Leo Trotsky and his wife join the Riveras in their house.
+San Angel, Mexico 1937.
+Leon Trotsky and his wife join the Riveras in their house.
 Frida and Trotsky have a love affair.
-Diego and Frida seperate.

 Frida's Bath.
 Frida retreats to the seclusion of her bath and the comfort of a female lover.

 New York.
-Frida has a love affair with photographer Nicholas Murray.
-Back in Mexico Diego convinces American actor Edward G. Robinson to purchase some of Frida's work.
-Diego urges Frida to persue her carreer without him.
+Frida has a love affair with photographer Nicholas Murray and sells her first paintings.
 Frida and Diego divorce.

-Finale - Frida's Hospital Bed.
-In delirium, Frida relives episodes of her life, including the assassination of Trotsky.
-Diego returns and proposes to remarry her.
-She agrees, reminding him that she is now her own creation, independent of him.
+Finale - In delirium, Frida relives episodes of her life.
+Diego and Frida remarry.
 She departs with a cry of "Viva, la vida... allegría...and Diego."

 Puerto Rican mezzo-soprano Laura Virella makes her company debut with Long Beach Opera in the title role of Frida, continuing to carve her place in modern opera after her recent success as Mrs. Grose in The Turn of the Screw with MMF and DC Public Opera.
 Hailed as a “fabulous, powerful and excellent Carmen” (Festival de Santa Florentina), and an “impressive, fervent Octavian” (Stefaniensaal, Graz), her wide list of operatic roles includes Maddalena (Rigoletto), Frau Reich (Die lustigen Weiber von Windsor), Cherubino, Dorabella, Prince Charmant, Hänsel, Desideria (The Saint of Bleecker Street), and more. www.lauravirella.com.